NIV

 3. Details of tried, failed, or deemed inappropriate treatments (device or therapy)

-Oscillation and Lung Expansion therapy (OLE) - Volara (acute care only), BiWave Clear (acute and home), etc
+NEW E0469 - Oscillation and Lung Expansion therapy (OLE) - Volara (acute care only), BiWave Clear (acute and home), etc

 CPEP Continuous Positive Expiratory Pressure treats and helps prevent pulmonary atelectasis by combining continuous positive pressure with aerosol medication, to help expand and hold the airways open.